Ramasubramanian/ramasubramanian.github.io/posts/information_fasting.md

 #### Group chat/Gossip apps
 These are the second category which are equivalent to the high carb low nutrition foods like potato which are addictive to some levels but is allowed if consumed in moderation.
 Human beings are gossipers we need those chit-chats and opinions in our everyday lives so it is a natural habit that cannot be completely abandoned unless you are a monk.

-Based on my usage and knowledge apps like Whatsapp, Telegram, Discord etc are such apps where you can form groups and keep chatting, sharing that awesome memes etc.
+Based on my usage and knowledge apps like Whatsapp, Telegram, Discord etc are where you can form groups and keep chatting, sharing that awesome memes etc. fall under this category.

 These are better than the first category since the information you consume is finite and limited by the production capacity of other people in the group and will have some moderation by administrator(s) of some sort.